unfiltered/unfiltered/README.markdown

 # Unfiltered

 Unfiltered embraces the HTTP protocol, Scala, type-safety, and minimalism.
-It enables applications to handle HTTP requests as partially applied functions that take requests and return functions to respond to them.
+It enables applications to handle HTTP requests as partial functions that take requests and return functions to respond to them.
 Typically, applications [pattern-match](http://en.wikipedia.org/wiki/Pattern_matching) requests against nested extractor objects.
 HTTP responses are defined with response [combinator functions](http://en.wikipedia.org/wiki/Combinatory_logic).

 The request response cycle reduces to a pattern matching clause similar to message handling in the Scala [actors](http://www.scala-lang.org/node/242) library.